 A brachioplasty, or arm lift, is a procedure that removes excess fat and skin from the upper arm.
 This procedure effectively eliminates “bat wings” running the length of the upper arms, a common problem that primarily affects women and does not respond to diet and exercise.

-Dr. Shapiro performs arm lift surgery in Scottsdale, Arizona to restore a more toned and youthful appearance to the arms.
+Dr. Shapiro performs arm lift surgery in Scottsdale & Phoenix, AZ to restore a more toned and youthful appearance to the arms.

 This standard procedure is a good option for patients who are at a normal weight but are troubled by lax skin of the underarms or obvious sagging skin.
 Liposuction alone cannot resolve this problem, as it will remove the fat but leave empty, loose skin.

 This surgery begins with an incision that typically extends from the armpits to the inside of the arms to remove excess fat and skin, which are elevated from the underlying muscles of the arms.
 A drain will likely be placed beneath the incision to drain fluid that could accumulate and delay healing or cause complications.

 Incisions will be carefully closed to minimize the appearance of the scar.
 A sterile dressing will be applied, and a compression garment will be placed over the arms to support the arms during healing and help decrease swelling and bruising.